What disciplinary disputes are

 - disciplinary action against a body which is a constituent part of the sporting body.

-Athletes and support personnel agree to be bound by the policies and rules of the sporting body when they:
+Members agree to be bound by the policies and rules of the sporting body when they, for example:

 - join and sign a member agreement, or

 - participate in an event the sporting body runs and sign an entry form that includes the relevant rules.